 At the back of my mind, I always wanted an alternate career, which I could never figure out.
 I kept waiting for something to motivate me and some brilliant idea to strike, so that I could quit my job.

-In my last project in IBM, I was forced to work irregular hours, spending maddening hours on conference calls and ordering food from outside.
+In my last project in IBM, I was working irregular hours, spending maddening hours on conference calls and ordering food from outside.
 I had no routine and started losing out on my healthy lifestyle that I've always tried to maintain, ever since!
-Additionally, I was forced to cancel my approved leaves for a planned trek due to reasons against my mindset.
-This was the final nail in the coffin!
+My inner voice told me that maybe it is a sign from the universe!

 I strongly wanted to quit my job and give myself sometime off to figure out my next move.
 I calculated my little savings and counted the number of salaries I would still need.
 As the last month (November 2015) arrived, I got goosebumps thinking about the future days with no salary.
 The thought “Am i doing the right thing? what if.. what not..” started cropping up.
 I just hoped that I could gather enough courage to leave my steady flow of income.
 It was easier said than done.